valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 - June 19, 2026
   No Group Meeting
-  Individual Meetings: Oriana, Logan, Aloka, Austin
+  Individual Meetings: Oriana, Logan, Aloka, Austin (All meetings moved to Monday, June 22)

 - June 12, 2026
   No Group Meeting